lukestein/tfhtech/raspberrypi/README.md

 sudo nginx -s reload
 ```

 Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
 You should then be able to use the RTMP URL `rtmp://192.168.0.140/live` with any stream key.
-Access from outside your local network should require you to set up port forwarding on your router.
+Access from outside your local network should require you to set up port forwarding on your router, with **potentially serious security implications**; at a minimum, you may want to change nginx to use a non-standard port, and change the application name to a long string other than "live."

 Note that by default the cursor will show on top of streamed video.
 (This would not be true if you were using a terminal-only Pi as suggested in Aaron Parecki's original instructions.)
 We can hide the cursor when it's not moving using the `unclutter` package:
 ```bash